choueric/kkscope/README.md

 # Build #

 request:

 - build-essential
 - cmake
 - kdelibs-dev
+- bison
-- bison, flex
+- flex
+- ctags
 - cscope

-- ctags
+Below are instructions to build and use.

 1. Make a build direcotry, such as "./build", and go into it.
     ```shell